ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 - **A developer** validating your own endpoints during development
 - **Anyone** who needs to understand API behavior beyond "does it work?"

-The key is shifting from _verification testing_ ("Does this return 200?") to _exploration testing_ ("How does this behave when users actually use it?").
+The key is moving beyond basic checks ("Does this return 200?") to asking better questions ("What happens when a user does X?
+How does this fail?
+What edge cases exist?").

-While I use Postman in my examples, this organizational approach works with any API client—Insomnia, Bruno, Thunder Client, or even simple curl scripts.
+While I use Postman in my examples, this organizational approach works with any API client - Insomnia, Bruno, Thunder Client, or even simple curl scripts.
 The structure and naming conventions are tool-agnostic; what matters is the thinking behind how you organize your scenarios.

 ### My Structure: Categories → Endpoints → Scenarios